liady/frontend-applications/README.md

 `cd`  into the map and type `npm install`.
 This will install all of the dependecies, stated in the `package.json`.

-The initial installation is created with `create-react-ap`.
+The initial installation is created with `create-react-app`.
 This is a great way to get started with a react project.
 This way you are not required to install or configure tools like Webpack or Babel.
 The only requirement is that you need to have *Node >= 6* installed on your machine.
 After that, you can type

 ```